 Both Mailing Category and Fulfilment Method are available to use as Marketing Segments in Customer Lists, which allows you to segment your database on a wide range of metrics.
 For more information on Segments have a look at this article.

-Each Mailing is based on a Customer List that you have created in Spektrix, identifying which customers you want to receive your marketing.
+Each Mailing is based on a Customer List that you have created in Spektrix by identifying which customers you want to receive your marketing.
 You can only send each Mailing to one Customer List at a time.
+If you're sending multiple mailings one after another, use a separate customer list and do not modify the customer list you've just used to send the next mailing.

 Any Integrated Email email you send out needs to have a campaign already created in dotdigital – if you’re not sure how to do that, just get in touch with Spektrix Support who will be able to help.